 Call Reich & Binstock for Qualified Representation

 In cases of sexual abuse, it’s critical to work with an attorney who genuinely cares about their clients.
 At Reich & Binstock, we use our compassion and extensive experience to our advantage for our clients.
 We refuse to settle until we reach the best possible outcome for your situation.
 For those reasons, we’ve earned a stellar reputation among Houston residents as sexual assault lawyers.
 If you or a loved one suffered sexual harassment or abuse either as an Uber driver or a passenger, we’re here for you.
+We also handle DoorDash accident claims.
 To schedule your free consultation, please call 713-622-7271 today.